TrueList

 19. Google voice search stats indicate its speech recognition technology boasts an accuracy rate of 95% in US English.

 Google’s speech recognition technology in US English shows an accuracy rate of 95%.
-Google’s mobile voice search is currently available in over 100 languages.
+The company’s mobile voice search is currently available in over 100 languages.
 The service applies machine learning algorithms, used to detect speech and return meaningful results.
-It is developing rapidly with the advancement of technologies, and since 2013, Google’s speech recognition has improved by almost 20%.
+It is developing rapidly with the advancement of technologies, and since 2016, according to Google, 20% of searches on its apps and Android devices are performed via voice search.

 20. Google Assistant can read in more than 120 languages.

-Google voice assistant statistics confirm this feature is currently used by over 500 million monthly active users who speak over 120 languages and now have long-form reading available.
-The trigger to get Google Assistant to read you an article is to utter the words “Hey Google, read it” or “Hey Google, read this page,” and it will start reading articles and web pages aloud with a more natural and humanlike voice.
-And it can do this in 42 languages.
+Google voice assistant statistics confirm this feature is currently used by over 500 million monthly users who speak over 120 languages and now have long-form reading available.
+The trigger to get Google Assistant to read you an article is to utter the words ‘Hey Google, read it’ or ‘Hey Google, read this page’, and it will start aloud with a more natural and human-like voice, and it can do this in 42 languages.

 (VentureBeat, First Site Guide)

-Google Assistant vs. Siri statistics show that nearly half of users favor the latter assistant.
+Google Assistant vs. Siri statistics show that nearly half of US users favor the latter.
 This is probably due to the long-time presence of the iPhone on the smartphone market, although many think Siri is less capable than other voice assistants available today.
-Millions of Android devices meanwhile feature Google Assistant (28.7% market share); however, the capabilities and availability of this option are yet to be fully adopted by Android users.
+Millions of Android devices meanwhile feature Google Assistant (29.9% market share); however, the capabilities and availability of this option are yet to be fully adopted by Android users.
+Alexa on the other hand is the assistant of choice of 18.3% of Americans.

 22. Google Home is the best performing voice search device with 81% of correct answers.